locationtech/geomesa/docs/user/hbase/install.rst

 GeoMesa utilizes server side processing to accelerate some queries.
 Currently the only processing done server side is density (heatmap) calculations.
-In order to utilize this feature the GeoMesa coprocessor must be registered on all GeoMesa tables or registered site-wide and the ``geomesa-hbase-distributed-runtime`` code must be available on the classpath.
+In order to utilize this feature the GeoMesa coprocessor must be registered on all GeoMesa tables or registered site-wide and the ``geomesa-hbase-distributed-runtime`` code must be available on the classpath or at an HDFS url, depending on the registration method used.

-There are a two currently supported ways to register the coprocessors, which are detailed later:
+There are a number of ways to register the coprocessors, which are detailed later.

+The following ways to register coprocessors can be done anytime and constitute the 'upgrade path', however, they may require HBase or tables to be taken offline.

  * :ref:`register_site-wide` using the ``hbase-site.xml``
  * :ref:`register_per-table` using the ``hbase shell``

+The following ways to register coprocessors must be done **before** the tables are created.

+ * :ref:`classpath-auto-registration`
+ * :ref:`system-property-registration`
+ * :ref:`datastore-param-registration`

 There are two ways to get the coprocessor code on the classpath.